ArturoDent/command-alias/README.md

 Create your own aliases for commands in vscode.
 A command can have multiple aliases if you want.
 The aliases are the command titles/labels that show up in the Command Palette.
 Any built-in titles are not removed.
 Some built-in commands don't have any title; this extension can quickly create an simple title for any command.

+With v0.7.0 you can use arguments for more commands (maybe all) and use a `when` clause which will determine when that alias appears in the Command Palette.

 With v0.5.0 you can create aliases for `workbench.action.terminal.sendSequence` commands, each with different arguments.
 See below for an example.

 -------------------